nilarte/ml-zoomcamp-capstone-2-2024/README.md

 Here is the final tree strucure of data: [data](./data)

-Note we have ommited middle age images data for simplicity purpose.
+Note: we have ommited middle age images data for simplicity purpose.
 ```bash
 data
 ├── test